 TFSA and Deposit Penalties

 Seems the TFSA idea is getting misunderstood by a few investors and savers, so let’s wander through a few simple examples.
+One of my favourites the TFSA two-step.

-First go read TFSA.gc.ca and make sure you at least understand that site, and then come back here for our Arithmetic games.
+First, go read TFSA.gc.ca and make sure you at least understand that site and then come back here for our Arithmetic games.

 Let’s also remember that as of now (2014) I can put in as much as $5500 into my TFSA this year (2014) (the total of all deposits, cannot exceed this value).